 Promoting Agricultural Practices Based in Ecological and Environmental Justice Principles to Address the Climate Crisis and Food Security

-The IACA is building an alliance to create a food future that reduces negative impacts from the climate crisis while also better-ensuring food security, equity, and protecting landscapes, soil, water, wildlife, and other critical natural resources.
+The IACA is building an alliance of civil society leaders to create a food future that can better respond to the climate crisis while also ensuring food and water security, equity, and biodiverse landscapes, soil, water, and wildlife.

-There are powerful agroecological solutions that we advocate.
-One of these solutions is the BROAD approach (an acronym) which includes the promotion of agriculture and food production that is:
+There are powerful solutions that we advocate, based on the BROAD approach (an acronym) which includes the promotion of agriculture and food production that is: